Azure Privilege Escalation Via Service Principal

 The role of the application administrator is to create, manage and keep an eye on all aspects of the apps hosted on the Azure platform.
 A user having this role has full control over all the Azure-hosted apps

-The following discussed is the role of application administrator –
+The following discussed is the role of the application administrator:

 $UserID = "USER@DOMAIN"